Fables from a Mayfly: What I Tell You Three Times Is True: Writing and recording

+In an interview with Susan from MetalStorm.net on July 7, 2012, Sudderth commented on the lyric writing he did for this album:

 Composition and sound

 Even during the recording process, the band felt that they were "still trying to find their sound", although the band often accounted that they were inspired to create an "epic" sound for the album, while working with Bottrill.

 Release and promotion

 The album's release was delayed a few times, initially scheduled for release in April 2007, before being delayed back to its final date, June 12, 2007.
 Through the recording process, the band would release a series of "video diary" vides to their Myspace account, documenting the creation process.
 The band toured extensively throughout 2007 and 2008 in support of the album, performing at major concerts such as Coachella, Rock am Ring, and Rock im Park.
-They opened for bands such as Rage Against the Machine, Smashing Pumpkins, Queens of the Stone Age, and Muse, and Serj Tankian's solo band.
+They opened for bands such as Rage Against the Machine, Smashing Pumpkins, Queens of the Stone Age, Muse, and Serj Tankian's solo band.
 Notably, they even teamed up Tankian at times for a live improvisational version of their song "The Walls of Jericho".

 Two versions of the album were released, the "original version", and the "international version".
-The international version of the album are missing the instrumentals that appear between listed songs, with the exception of "Ozymandius" after "Say When."
+The international version of the album is missing the instrumentals that appear between listed songs, with the exception of "Ozymandius" after "Say When".
 It also does not feature the pregap hidden track "Tibet".
 It does, however, feature the original Inter.funda.stifle version of "Orphan Anthem 86" as a bonus track.